carlonicora/RAW/jinx.md

 The main idea behind a great campaign is simple: you should be able to create a compelling, detailed background plot.
 Now, what many storytellers don't understand about a campaign is that its plot is neither about the player characters nor it is the story the player characters will go through.
 While this may sound strange, especially after I mentioned that everything should be around your player and their characters, you need to realise one thing.
 Your player characters only exist in a world, and the way you allow them to live is to have a world which can live without them.
 The campaign is your world without the player characters.
 It is the background upon which they will become heroes of villains.
 If you have this plot, you can allow them to interact with an exciting world.

 Moreover, when you consider this plot, we find it is always best to write it from a villain perspective.
 While you can write a plot from the perspective of an ally, this does not give your player characters enough interesting spots to interact with the plot.
-The campaign is therefore a long story arc about a villain and what they want to achieve.
+The campaign is, therefore, a long story arc about a villain and what they want to achieve.

 Put your thinking cap on, forget any player and start planning what your world will go through in the next months.